This post may contain affiliate links! I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 These days, suitcases come in all shapes and sizes, with a few different amenities attached.
 Some have four wheels instead of two, which makes it much easier to maneuver and takes the away stress of pulling a heavy suitcase around.
 Some come with a built-in TSA lock or even an integrated weight scale.
 Never again will you get charged for overpacking!

-Tip: Tie colored ribbons or attach a scrunchie to your baggage for easy identification at the luggage carousel
+Pro Tip: Tie colored ribbons or attach a scrunchie to your baggage for easy identification at the luggage carousel.

 Next on my list of the best travel bags and purses is a hiking backpack.
 It’s multifunctional for your travels if you’re packing just a carry-on.
 It’s large and spacious enough to hold your whole wardrobe.
 If you’re taking an overnight trip, it’s the perfect size to fit the few things you need.
 Or, I’ve used this bag to pack for a long beach day, stuffing in my fluffy towel, shoes, and a change of clothes.

 My favorite is the Hynes Eagle Travel Backpack.
-It’s 40L, and comes with three packing cubes for easy arranging.
+It’s 40L and comes with three packing cubes for easy arranging.
+I’ve used it for tons of trips, including packing for Europe in the summer.

 However, not all durable travel backpacks are created equal.
 I do not recommend you use this backpack for substantial backpacking excursions.
 While this bag does hold up to 40L, it doesn’t have a metal plate for back support.
 Instead, the Kelty Women’s Redwing 40L Backpack is my favorite hiking backpack for long-term backpacking.